The college financial aid process is long and it’s boring, but it can be a long and boring road to riches.

 You’ll receive a financial aid package along with any acceptance letter you receive from a college.

 The goal of any financial aid package is to make sure your financial needs for college are met through a combination of family contribution, merit-based scholarships, student loans and any other financial aid means.
 Each financial aid package you receive will be different, although your EFC should remain fairly constant.

 Financial aid packages vary by school for two main reasons:

 - Each college has a different cost of attendance.
 What may be enough financial aid at one school may not cover the costs of another.

 - Each college has different funds to pull from.
-Although all federal financial aid is funded by the U.S. government, it is often distributed by each school separately.
+Although all federal financial aid is funded by the U.S. government, it is often distributed at the discretion of each school.
 That means each school has a different pool of funds available, and a different amount it can offer per student.

 If Aid is too Low

-In this situation, your best option is to turn to private lenders for additional student loans.
+In this situation, your best option is to turn to private lenders for additional student loans or apply for private scholarships.
 Private lenders typically rely on your credit history or that of your parents to determine if you are eligible for a loan and, if so, to determine your lending terms.